 Helsinki Airport’s bus station is located outside the Arrivals hall.
 Bus route 600 operates between Helsinki Airport and Helsinki City Centre.
 The travel time is about 40 minutes.
 Tickets can be purchased online on HSL’s mobile app, or at the bus station’s ticket machine.
 More information can be found on HSL website.

 There are also taxis available outside the Arrivals Terminal, but the cost is considerably more expensive, about €35-40 euros.
+There are taxi lanes for different taxi companies.

 Alternatively, you can also rent a car in one of the rental offices at the airport.
 The airport is the best place to book if you haven’t done it before you arrive.
-However, renting a car is not recommended if you stay in Helsinki city centre unless you are planning to do day trips to the surrounding countryside and you are a family of 4 or a larger group.
+However, renting a car can be expensive and is not recommended if you stay in Helsinki city centre unless you are planning to do day trips to the surrounding countryside and you are a family of 4 or a larger group.

 By Sea